-What this guide covers (and what it doesn't): This is the installation and HUD-code compliance angle, structural load math, roof type compatibility, mounting hardware, inverter selection, and permitting.
-For the costs, ROI, financing options, and state incentive programs, read mobile home solar costs and financing.
-The two posts intentionally split: technical here, financial there.
+This guide covers the installation and HUD-code side: structural load, roof compatibility, mounting hardware, inverter choice, and permitting.
+For costs, ROI, and incentives, read mobile home solar costs and financing.

-Solar panels can be installed on most manufactured homes, it's really about roof type, structural condition, and whether the home sits on a permanent foundation.
-This guide focuses on the installation process: HUD code constraints, structural requirements, mounting hardware, inverter selection, and permitting.
+Solar panels can go on most manufactured homes - it comes down to roof type, structural condition, and whether the home sits on a permanent foundation.
+This guide covers the technical process: HUD code constraints, structural requirements, mounting, inverter selection, and permitting.

 What Makes Manufactured Home Solar Different from Site-Built?